Chart of the Day: Outbound belongings investment from Singapore hit $nine.6b in H1

 Chart of the Day: Outbound belongings investment from Singapore hit $nine.6b in H1 1

-Expectations and investment plan, you will have to decide which one can be more profitable for you.
-Most people will invest in residential properties, as this seems to be a safer endeavor requiring less money; however, commercial properties can be highly profitable if you have the means.
+Expectations and investment plan: You must decide which is more profitable.
+Most people will invest in residential properties, as this seems to be a safer endeavor requiring less money; however, commercial properties can be highly beneficial if you have the means.
 It would help if you also considered that while traditional residential property investments might not have very high returns on your investment, repossessed or foreclosed properties can bring you a net yield of up to 12-15%.

 Property Types for Residential and Commercial Investments

 Houses of four units or less to rent to private tenants are usually considered residential properties.
-You can invest in buy-to-let residential properties, which means that you’ll get the rental yields every month, or purchase the property solely for future resale.
-Residential property investments vary from more traditional buy-to-let investments somewhere near your own home to investments in overseas real estate.
+You can invest in buy-to-let residential properties, meaning you’ll get monthly rental yields, or purchase the property solely for future resale.
+Residential property investments vary from traditional buy-to-let investments near your home to overseas real estate investments.

 Researching the Real Estate Market